Washington state's legislature convenes Monday. What's in store this year?

 The program has drawn criticism due to its lofty price tag, while supporters argue helping people find safe homes will save the state money down the line.

-The idea of rent control is another controversial topic among lawmakers right now.
+The idea of rent control is another controversial topic among lawmakers .
 Rep. Drew Stokesbary, R-Auburn, argued rent control is "counterproductive," and the way to fix the housing crisis is by simply building more homes.

 Sen. Majority Leader Andy Billig, D-Spokane, suggested this session might be a good time to push for more "meaningful but smaller steps" to address the housing crisis, like a bill to incentivize developers to turn commercial properties into rental properties through tax breaks.